cryptopepy/rpg-cli-mod/README.md

 The hero's class can be changed at the home directory using `rpg-cli class <name>`.
 If the hero is at level 1 it will effectively work as a character re-roll with fresh stats; at higher levels the stats are preserved and the class change will start taking effect on the next level increment.

-## Troubleshooting

-* The release binary for macOS [is not signed](https://github.com/facundoolano/rpg-cli/issues/27).
-To open it for the first time, right click on the binary and select "Open" from the menu.

-## Feedback appreciated!

-If you find any issue, have features ideas, gameplay suggestions or example shell scripts, feel free to [file an issue](https://github.com/facundoolano/rpg-cli/issues/new) to start a conversation.
+If you find any issue, have features ideas, gameplay suggestions or example shell scripts, feel free to [file an issue](https://github.com/cryptopepy/rpg-cli-mod/issues/new) to start a conversation.